 Sales Enablement is a common practice for many organizations.
 CSO Insights found that over 60% of companies are focused on Sales Enablement because it leads to two-digit improvements for quota attainment and win rates.
 Sales Enablement gives companies the right tools and the right data to help them achieve their goals.

 The same principles can be applied to talent acquisition.
 Organizations that leverage a Recruiting Enablement practice see improvements such as overall efficiency and quality of hire.
 Recruiting Enablement takes the guesswork out of talent acquisition and gives companies the tools and the data they need to drive success.
+The phrase was first conceived by Talent Attraction, Candidate Experience & Recruiter Enablement Leader Holland Dombeck McCue of Delta Airlines.
 According to Aptitude Research, 72% of talent acquisition leaders said using data to automate decisions is a priority this year.

 It sounds simple, but unfortunately, most companies still operate with a reactive recruiting model and don’t understand the benefits of Recruiting Enablement.
 As companies are responding to today’s global change and interested in re-evaluated their processes and investing in more effective solutions, Recruiting Enablement is a great place to start.
 I am excited about a new study from Aptitude Research and Oleeo that provides clarity on Recruiting Enablement and how it helps companies become more strategic in talent acquisition efforts.

 Here are some of the benefits we found in this research: